crocs-muni/roca/docs/index.md

 **Q:** The Coppershmith's attack was already used to factorize keys from cryptographic smartcards.
 Is this an instance of the same vulnerability?

 **A:** No, this one is different.
-Daniel J. Bernstein, Yun-An Chang, Chen-Mou Cheng, Li-Ping Chou, Nadia Heninger, Tanja Lange and Nicko van Someren in 2013 devised a method to exploit flawed random number generator in Taiwanese citizen cards, present due to a manufacturing defect in some of the cards https://smartfacts.cr.yp.to/smartfacts-20130916.pdf.
+Daniel J. Bernstein, Yun-An Chang, Chen-Mou Cheng, Li-Ping Chou, Nadia Heninger, Tanja Lange and Nicko van Someren in 2013 devised a method to exploit flawed random number generator in Taiwanese citizen cards, present due to a manufacturing defect in some of the [cards](https://smartfacts.cr.yp.to/smartfacts-20130916.pdf).
 This new vulnerability applies to all chips equipped with the vulnerable library.

 **Q:** How was the vulnerability found?

-**A:** We analyzed the statistical properties of a large number of RSA keys generated and extracted from various smartcards during the previous research work published at USENIX Security 2016 conference (https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/svenda).
+**A:** We analyzed the statistical properties of a large number of RSA keys generated and extracted from various smartcards during the previous research work published at [USENIX Security 2016 conference](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/svenda).
 No reverse engineering of the chip or the library was performed.

 **Q:** Are FIDO U2F authentication tokens affected?